rogsme/yams.media/content/config/running-everything-together.md

 [![party](/pics/party.gif)](/pics/party.gif)

-Now comes the fun part: Adding your shows/movies and see everything working together 😎
+Now comes the fun part: Adding your shows/movies and seeing everything working together 😎

 ## Radarr & Sonarr

-This instructions will apply for both Radarr and Sonarr.
+These instructions will apply to both Radarr and Sonarr.
 To keep the tutorial brief, I will only test Radarr.

 Open Radarr at [http://{your-ip-address}:7878/]() and on the left menu click on "Add New".
 In this tutorial I'll use "The Godfather", but you can search for the movie you want!